Islam Feruz

-Islam Salieh Feruz (born 10 September 1995) is a Somali-born Scottish former professional footballer who played as a centre forward.
+Islam Salieh Feruz (born 10 September 1995) is a professional footballer who played as a centre forward.
+Born in Somalia, he represented Scotland at youth level.

 Feruz spent most of his youth career with Celtic, before moving to Chelsea in September 2011 after rejecting a professional contract with the Scottish club.
 He never made a competitive appearance for the Chelsea first team, having mostly represented the team at U21 levels.
 He had loan spells at OFI Crete, Blackpool, Hibernian, Royal Excel Mouscron and Swindon Town, but these were all brief and unsuccessful.
 His contract with Chelsea expired in 2019.

 Feruz is a naturalised citizen of the United Kingdom.
 He declared in 2009 that he would play for the Scotland national football team, and represented the country at several youth levels.
-In April 2020, it was reported that Feruz had given up football to set up a company selling designer caps.
+In April 2020, it was reported that Feruz had given up football to set up a company selling baseball caps.
+In August 2023 Feruz signed a contract with Radnički Niš only to be released two months later without making a single appearance.

 Early life

 Feruz was born in Somalia.
 He was raised by his mother Aisha and stepfather Albashir Ali.
 He has three sisters: Kauthar, Ethil and Rahma.
 Wales Online and The Scottish Sun indicate that there is some uncertainty about his childhood and background.

 The family lived in Tanzania before emigrating directly to the UK.

 The family initially moved to London when Feruz was aged five, before later re-locating to Glasgow.
 There, he attended Hillhead High School, one of the most racially diverse secondary schools in Scotland.
 He and his family originally lived in a high-rise flat in Castlemilk, but Feruz later moved them to an upscale area in Glasgow's Charing Cross.